duolingo/pulldozer/README.md

         "duolingo/rtl-viewpager",
     ]

-    # Optional: Markdown to include in pull request descriptions
+    # Optional but recommended: Markdown to include in pull request descriptions
     DESCRIPTION = "[Correct spelling](https://en.wiktionary.org/wiki/language)"
+    # Optional: Markdown that will be posted as a comment on PRs
+    COMMENT = "This is a pull request comment"
+    # Optional: Declare this variable to enable GitHub auto-merge on PRs
+    AUTOMERGE = 1
     ```

     </details>